All Episodes

 Well, I didn't designate myself as one.

-Congress did, but yes, I was investigated nine times during the course of my career.
+But yes, I was investigated nine times during the course of my career.

-And is was your motive in telling your story to protect the American people because you felt that the government's decision was endangering the American public?
+And was your motive in telling your story to protect the American people because you felt that the government's decision was endangering the American public?

 Yes, my motive is that I took a vow to protect our country from threat, both foreign and domestic, and I took it very seriously.